 The first option to be considered was the design of a custom ASIC for the purpose of USB emulation, implementing its own interface over either serial UART or i2c.
 Doing so would have allowed the manufacture of extremely small, energy efficient and cheap emulation chips and would have proven an ideal solution for mass production due to the potential cost and size savings involved.
 On the other hand, by virtue of the solution being entirely implemented in hardware, the design and testing phase would have been prolonged while simultaneously reducing the flexibility with which additional features could be added.

-To summarise, a custom ASIC providing USB HID emulation would suit a large scale project, however for prototyping purposes it would be present challenges, difficult to acquire and force developers to spend a large amount of time implementing support for its low level interface.
-In particular, the design and implementation of the low level interface would be time consuming, with later modifications posing the same issue.
+To summarise, a custom ASIC providing USB HID emulation would suit a large scale project.
+However, for prototyping purposes, it would present challenges.
+ASICs aredifficult to acquire due to the need for fabrication of the chips prior to acquisition.
+They also force developers to spend a large amount of time implementing support for their low level interfaces.
+In particular, the design and implementation of the low level interface would be time consuming, as would later modifications.

 Programmable USB Slave Device